![]() |

 by G.E.Studdy & George Jellicoe published by Thos.
 Allen, Toronto c.1923-1927 |

-Part of a set of six, these were complete short stories about Bonzo's
+of six books, these were complete short stories about

 by G.E.Studdy published by Partridge, London in 1925 |